gomorpheus/morpheus-docs/experimental/innodb/singleSiteManualSetup.rst

                 .. code-block:: bash

                     systemctl restart mysqld.service

+    .. note:: You need to make sure that all nodes can reach each other by short name.
+You can also use IPs or FQDN, as long as they match how they are configured below.

 #.
 Install MySQL Shell.
 (This does not have to be installed on the DB nodes.
 In prod it would probably be installed on each Morpheus app node)